Basic Binary IPC

 All objects implementing the stream server protocol inherit from the

-STREAM-SERVER
+STREAM-SERVER class.

 4.2 Stream Sockets